awsdocs/amazon-lexv2-developer-guide/doc_source/API_runtime_PutSession.md

 Length Constraints: Minimum length of 1\.

  ** [requestAttributes](#API_runtime_PutSession_ResponseSyntax) **   <a name="lexv2-runtime_PutSession-response-requestAttributes"></a>
-Request\-specific information passed between the client application and Amazon Lex\.
+Request\-specific information passed between the client application and Amazon Lex V2\.
 These are the same as the `requestAttribute` parameter in the call to the `PutSession` operation\.
 Length Constraints: Minimum length of 1\.

  ** [sessionId](#API_runtime_PutSession_ResponseSyntax) **   <a name="lexv2-runtime_PutSession-response-sessionId"></a>